CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 | Default Editor | [Literal][] |
 | Default Value | [String][] with value `""` |

-### Body Format
+### BodyFormat

-The Body Format property is used to define the format of the email body, for more information on the range of values this can take, see [EmailMessageBodyFormat][].
+The BodyFormat property is used to define the format of the email body, for more information on the range of values this can take, see [EmailMessageBodyFormat][].

 | | |
 |--------------------|---------------------------|